 Module M1086: Pract ical Statistics

 Courses

 Title Practical Statistics (L1394) Practical Statistics (L1395) Typ Lecture Recitation Section (small) Hrs/wk 2 1 CP 3 2

 Module Responsible Prof. Natalie Neumeyer

 Admission Requirements ·

 Recommended Previous Knowledge Mathematical Stochastics Mathematical Statistics

 Educational Objectives After taking part successfully, students have reached t he following learning results

 Professional Competence Knowledge Students can describe basic concepts in Practice methods.
 They are able to explain them using a Students can discuss logical connections betwee the help of examples.
 They know proof strategies and can reproduce to opropriate examples. en these concepts.
 They are capabl

 Skills Students can model problems in Practical Statis capable of solving them by applying established Students are able to discover and verify further For a given problem, the students can develop results. methods. logical connections between the conc epts studied in the course.

 Personal Competence Social Competence Autonomy Students are able to work together in teams.
-They are capable to use mathematics as a common language.
-In doing so, they can communicate new concepts according to the needs of their cooperating partners.
-Moreover, they can design examples to check and deepen the understanding of their peers.
+The In doing so, they can communicate new concept design examples to check and deepen the under Students are capable of checking their understaprecisely and know where to get help in solving Students have developed sufficient persistence problems. ts according to the needs of their constanding of their peers. anding of complex concepts on their them. operating partners.
+Moreover, they can

 Workload in Hours Independent Study Time 108, Study Time in Lecture 42 2 -

 Credit points 5

 Course achievement None

 Examination Oral exam

 Examination duration and scale 30 min

 Assignment for the Technomathematics: Specialisation I. Mathematics: Ele ctive Compulsory

 Following Curricula

-Course L1394: Practical Statistics
+Course L1394: Practical Stat istics

 Тур Lecture

 Hrs/wk 2

 СР 3

 Workload in Hours Independent Study Time 62, Study Time in Lecture 28

 Lecturer Dozenten des Fachbereiches Mathematik der UHH

 Language DE/EN

 Cycle WiSe/SoSe

 Content Nonparametric methods Linear models Multivariate methods

 Literature P. Dalgaard, Introductory Statistics with R, Springer J. Verzani, Using R for introductory statistics, Chapman & Hall U. Ligges, Programmieren mit R, Springer